 Not only does setting up rewards accounts take away from other initiatives, but if you have a digital loyalty program, it may require frequent monitoring.
 This will all depend on the type of loyalty points system you use.
 To avoid this, consider an automated service that will save time for both you and your customer base.

 Below, you’ll find a few examples of companies that provide customer loyalty and referral software solutions:

 - Currency Alliance

 - Kangaroo Rewards

 - Revel Systems

 - Social Spiral

-Reward programs often provide a strong branding opportunity.
+Reward programs offer a strong branding opportunity.
 Whether it’s incorporating your business slogan into the program name or decorating the loyalty card in your colors and logo, your rewards program can reflect your branding.

-Aside from including your branding in your loyalty program, you can promote it on social media, your business’s website, mobile app, and email newsletters.
-This will enable you to increase awareness about your program while reiterating your brand’s story.
-Also, you might find that your customers produce user generated content that’s related to your loyalty program.
-For instance, a customer might take a photo of their reward, which you can then publicize on your social media accounts.
+In addition, you might be able to utilize user generated content that’s related to your loyalty program.
+For instance, a customer might take a photo of their reward, which you can repost on your social media accounts.
 The more that your rewards program grows, the more that you can use it as an opportunity to show off your business’s brand.

 The more that you publicize your brand, the more that you’ll connect with your customer base, which will likely allow you to grow your loyalty program.